Having a misplaced modifier is a common problem in writing. It’s also a common question type on the ACT, so you need to know how to spot one.

 D. after the word “characters.”

-Answer: C. The phrase “by the author’s vivid imagination” describes where (or by whom) these elements were “crafted.”
-It logically follows that they were also crafted “through meticulous attention to detail.”
+Answer: C. The phrase “by the author’s vivid imagination” best describes how these elements were “crafted.”
+It also fits smoothly with the next phrase, “through meticulous attention to detail.”

 Either way these questions are asked, the principle is the same: find the word the underlined phrase is supposed to modify and make sure it’s next to that word.